ksharma67/CityBuddy/README.md

 ### PDPE3 - Research Proposal

 This folder contains the research proposal that outlines the research methodology and objectives of the project.
-The proposal includes information about the research questions that the team will be investigating, the data collection methods that will be used, and the expected outcomes of the research.
+The proposal included information about the research questions that the team investigated, the data collection methods that were used, and the expected outcomes of the research.

 ### PDPE4 - Research Questions

 This folder contains the specific research questions that the team will be investigating during the project.
-These questions are designed to help the team understand how users interact with the application and what improvements can be made to enhance the user experience.
+These questions were designed to help the team understand how users interacted with the application and what improvements could be made to enhance the user experience.

 ### City Buddy.fig